johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 # Cross Country
 - Show me a cross country you’ve been on and tell me about it
-- What preflight action is requir
+- What preflight action is required by the FARs?
+(91.)

 # Regulations
 - personal documents needed to be in plane for you to fly?
 (61.3)